16jalayt/Compilers-Class/README.md

 Scanner then goes through that string character by character, building tokens as it goes.
 Main then calls Parser.parse(), and if it returns true then Main prints out "The program is: valid", else it
     declares that the program is invalid.

+To build: The repo comes with an intellij project.
+Launching the project is the fastest way to get started.
+Alternativly, you can cd into the src/src folder and compile with javac Main.java Scanner.java Token.java... and so on for all of the source files in the directory.
+To lauch, you call java Main test.kln where test is the klein program with path.

 Current Problems: Our parser currently has a problem where it attempts to call a rule that does not exist
     in our Parser Table.
 We believe that this is caused by a mistake in our FIRST and FOLLOW file, which